 (b) Must play the full season for the Gordon Junior Village club that the player is affiliated with for all ages from U10 to U18, i.e. no exemption for prior service.

 (c) Must abide with any other selection requirements imposed (e.g. paragraph f to m).

-(g) must make his/her best endeavours to ensure that he/she will not play or be required to play in any other sporting competition on the same day as any NSWJRU State Championship game prior to that game.
+(g) Must make his/her best endeavors to ensure that he/she will not play or be required to play in any other sporting competition on the same day as any NSWJRU State Championship game prior to that game.

-(m) To ensure an impartial merit based selection process all trailing players must not wear any Gordon representative clothing during trial games (e.g. socks, shorts, training jerseys etc.).
+(n) To ensure an impartial merit based selection process all trialing players must not wear any Gordon representative clothing during trial games (e.g. socks, shorts, training jerseys etc.).

-Gordon Junior Village clubs should try to ensure that their Representative players make their best endeavours to play a minimum of 3 games with the Gordon Junior village club in the period following the conclusion of the State Championships.
+Gordon Junior Village clubs need to ensure that their Representative players, play a minimum of 4 games with the Gordon Junior village club in the period following the conclusion of the State Championships.

 Outside of district transfers are permitted to trial for GJRU representative teams subject to registering with one of the village club and meeting all other criteria.